Leafwing-Studios/fop-rules/docs/rules/attributes.md

 Attacks against your Expertise defense include an illusion of a monster charging at you and an elaborate magical technique which makes you ethereal.

 In combat, Expertise determines the reliability of your powers.
-Your special attack is given by your proficiency bonus plus your Expertise, and is used for launching fireballs at your enemies, paralyzing them in fear or tripping them with a special technique.
+Your special attack bonus is given by your proficiency bonus plus your Expertise, and is used for launching fireballs at your enemies, paralyzing them in fear landing a grapple or tripping them.
+The [Scan](combat/acting-in-combat/minor-actions.md?id=scan) minor action also relies on Expertise for recalling facts about the enemies and areas that you are facing.

 ## Focus